Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.
 The severe diseases have included:

 Workplaces should have a policy in place that outlines their requirements when people may be sick or absent to care for others.
 This policy should indicate how to notify the workplace, and if there is a requirement for a doctor's note and when.
+Organizations may wish to suspend the need for a doctor's or medical note for the absence to reduce the burden on the health care system.

 Monitor the situation by visiting the organizations listed above for more information.